Gavin-Persad/introToTheDom/README.md

   - Log both child nodes to the console.
 - **Expected Outcome**:
   - The console should display two nodes.
 Depending on the formatting of your HTML, the first may be a text node (whitespace or line break).
 The last should be the `<li>` element with the content "🍈 Fig".

-#### Ticket 2e: Sibling Nodes

-- **Instructions**:
-  - Select the `<li>` element with the content "🍒 Cherry".
-  - Use the `nextSibling` and `previousSibling` properties to get the next and previous sibling nodes.
-  - Log both sibling nodes to the console.
-- **Expected Outcome**:
-  - The console should display two `<li>` nodes.
-The previous should have the content "🍌 Banana" and the next should have the content "🍇 Date".

 ### Ticket 3: Manipulating the DOM